 20 MS. JOSEPHINE de WHYTELL: Okay.
 Whereas 21 you testified you have experienced some of the same 22 circumstances that you are assisting complainants with, I 23 recognize that must be both rewarding but also very 24 challenging.
-Is there a coordinated response to trauma 25 within the police service to protect frontline workers, particularly from PTSD, and what challenges does this bring to recruiting of, particularly, female officers?
+Is there a coordinated response to trauma 25 within the police service to protect frontline workers,

-DETECTIVE CONSTABLE ALANA MORRISON: 3 That's a really good question.
-Being a victim myself, and yes, it 4 -- sometimes I sit back some days and I can't believe the 5 position that I kind of -- I'm in right now because of my 6 own history, but I think overall that that's made me a 7 better detective for one.
+DETECTIVE CONSTABLE ALANA MORRISON: 3 That's 4 a really good question.
+Being a victim myself, and yes, it -- sometimes I sit back some days and I can't believe the 5 6 position that I kind of -- I'm in right now because of my own history, but I think overall that that's made me a 7 better detective for one.
 And the practices that our 8 9 service takes is -- if we have a major incident, they set up a debriefing right away for the officers.
 10